VIETNAM NEWS HEADLINES APRIL 7

-Vietnam reports 11 new imported cases COVID-19 on April 6 afternoon
+Vietnam records 11 new imported cases of COVID-19

-Among the new patients, there are nine males and two females.
-They are one Indian man, and 10 Vietnamese.
+Among the new patients, there are a 30-year-old Singaporean man, a 46-year-old Pakistani man, and nine Vietnamese.

 They have been quarantined upon their arrival in the country.

 So far, Vietnam has reported 2,659 cases of COVID-19.
 Of the 1,603 domestic infections, 910 cases have been detected since January 27, when the latest outbreak began.